Steve Lach: Great Lakes Blue Jackets (1943)

-Lach played a key role in a last minute comeback upset of Notre Dame University on November 27.
+Lach played a key role in a last minute comeback upset of Notre Dame Fighting Irish on November 27.
 The Fighting Irish scored what seemed to be the winning touchdown against Great Lakes with merely one minute and six seconds left in the fourth quarter.
 Starting from his own 37-yard line Lach found Emil Sitko with a strike to the Notre Dame 46-yard line.
 He then took a snap from center, faded, was rushed, and abruptly lofted a high pass, directed to the far corner of the field.
 The football was caught by Paul Anderson, who had played the majority of the final period at quarterback.
 Anderson was running with intensity and was many yards behind the closest Irish defender.
 He gathered it in on the 7-yard line and ran into the end zone.
-With the extra point the Blue Jackets prevailed 19-14.
+With the extra point the Blue Jackets prevailed 19–14.
 It was a finish no Hollywood script writer would dare to turn in to his boss.
 A New York Times writer called the Great Lakes Naval Station victory over undefeated, 9-0 Notre Dame, the biggest upset of this or any recent football season.
 An audience of 23,000, composed primarily of sailors and naval officers, watched from wooden stands in close proximity to Lake Michigan.